 Sarah is a Director of The Grove Practice, where she works with individual and couple clients, in a relational and engaging way.
+She supports her clients in gaining a new perspective and finding support to deal with their situation.

 Many of her clients are facing relationship difficulties, or stress at work, along with anxiety or depression.
 Others are struggling with illness or other changes in their life circumstances.
 But they all want to come and speak to someone who can help make sense of what’s happening and help them live more comfortably and happily.